Model Answers

 Management:

-Urgently contact referring physician and inform of findings.
+Urgently contact referring physician / general surgeon on call and alert of findings.
+This case would require emergency laparotomy.